First published 20 March

 - the term itself could be extended

-We’ve built a mortgage payment holiday calculator to help you work out how much the extra interest will increase your mortgage repayments by once the pay freeze comes to an end.
+We’ve built a mortgage payment holiday calculator to help you work out how much the extra interest will increase your mortgage repayments by once the freeze comes to an end.

 If you do not wish to take a full payment holiday, you may be able to reduce your monthly payments for a certain period.
-Again, this is something to discuss with your lender.

-If you agree a payment holiday or a payment reduction with your lender, there should be no negative impact on your credit score as you will not have “missed” a payment without prior arrangement.
+If you agree a payment holiday or a payment reduction with your lender, there should be no negative impact on your credit report as you will not have “missed” a payment without prior arrangement.